Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/multi_importer_installation.md

 Use the data in mods_twig_base.txt to create and save an IMI metadata template

-In the Drupal site, Navigation section on the left, click the "Multi Import Objects" link
+In the Drupal site, in the Navigation section on the left, click the "Multi Import Objects" link

 In the "Choose your Data source type" drop down, select "Spreadsheet File to be uploaded" aka a ".csv file" and click the "Next" button.